CartRover/CartRover-OpenCart-RestAPI/README.md

 You will notice that the folders are in the same structure as your Opencart installation.

+# HELP #
+Visit the CartRover community support site at: https://answers.cartrover.com/

 # USAGE #
+The following is a list of API endpoints that this extension adds to OpenCart.
+When using this extension with CartRover, you do not need to worry about the information below.
+This information is useful if you plan to use this extension with a system other than CartRover.

 REST API Endpoint:
 ```
 1. [GET] YOUR.STORE_URL.com/index.php?route=feed/gss_api/orders